philcali/scalendar/README.md

 Scalendar API provides a very uniform way to access calendar fields.
-Every field has a `name` that tries to create an English name for the field, and a `value`, which is its integer value
+Every field has a `name` that tries to create an English name for the field, and a `value`, which is its numeric value:

 ``` scala
 val now = Scalendar.now